cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 So far we have covered data structures which contain all the same basic data type.
-But one of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV. **Data Frames** are built from vectors but differ from matrices in the aspect that they can contain vectors of different data types.
+But one of R's most powerful features is its ability to deal with tabular data - like what you might already have in a spreadsheet or a CSV. **Data Frames** are built from vectors but they can contain vectors of different data types.

 To build a data frame from existing vectors we use the `data.frame` command.
 Let's build a data frame for with some information on cats.